-- During the meeting answer the student's questions within the scope of your sponsorship role. - You must contribute to the discussion appropriately and confirm decisions according to CBSA policies and procedures. - Be prepared to define the acceptance criteria and contribute ideas for project deliverables and methods to measure inputs and outputs. - You should specify your communication preferences, key issues likely to affect communication/ availability, what you need to be communicated, format requirements, and preferences regarding the level of detail. - During the meeting advise the student you have tentatively planned 2 weeks leave and this may impact your availability over the next few weeks - If you feel these actions/ discussions or communication preferences are not being met, prompt with questions where appropriate.
+- During the meeting answer the student's questions within the scope of your sponsorship role. - You must contribute to the discussion appropriately and confirm decisions according to CBSA policies and procedures. - Be prepared to define the acceptance criteria and contribute ideas for project deliverables and methods to measure inputs and outputs. - You should specify your communication preferences, key issues likely to affect communication/ availability, what you need to be communicated, format requirements, and preferences regarding the level of detail. - o During the meeting advise the student you are going to be overseas before the project starts and won't be back until the third week) - If you feel these actions/ discussions or communication preferences are not being met, prompt with questions where appropriate.